 A Tropical Storm Watch means that tropical storm conditions are possible within the watch area, generally within 48 hours.

-At 5pm, Tropical Storm Dorian was located near Latitude 12.7N and Longitude 58.8W approximately 60 miles south east of Barbados (396km or 247 miles south east of Dominica).
-Dorian is moving toward the west-northwest near 14 mph (22 km/h) and this motion is expected to continue through Tuesday night, followed by a turn toward the northwest on Wednesday.
+At 11am, the center of Tropical Storm Dorian was located near Latitude 14.2N and Longitude 61.8W approximately 130km or 80 miles south south-west of Dominica.
+Dorian is moving toward the west-northwest near 13 mph (20 km/h) and this motion is expected to continue through tonight, followed by a turn toward the northwest on Wednesday.

-On the forecast track, the center of Dorian is expected to be near the Windward Islands this evening and tonight, and move into the eastern Caribbean Sea on Tuesday.
-Maximum sustained winds are near 60mph (95 km/h) with higher gusts.
-Some strengthening is forecast during the next few days and Dorian could be near hurricane strength when it passes through the northern Windward Islands on Tuesday.
-Tropical-storm-force winds extend outwards up to 45 miles )75 km) from the center.
+On the forecast track, the center of Dorian will move across the eastern and northeastern Caribbean Sea during the next few days away from the island chain.
+Maximum sustained winds are near 50mph (85 km/h) with higher gusts.
+Tropical-storm-force winds extend outwards up to 45 miles (75 km) from the center.

-Small craft operators and other sea users are advised to exercise extreme caution during the next 24 to 36 hours due to rough seas particularly along the south and west coasts.
-A small craft warning will be in effect from 6pm today until 6pm Tuesday 27th August.
+Small craft operators and other sea users are advised to exercise extreme caution during the next 6 to 12 hours due to rough seas particularly along the south and west coasts.
+A small craft warning remains in effect until 6pm today.

-Residents are advised to remain VIGILANT, make the necessary preparations and keep updated on this system.
+Residents are advised to remain VIGILANT and keep updated on this system.

 The Meteorological Service will continue to monitor the situation and provide updates.